Felols/pulsar_toy_model_with_optimization/README.md

 Supervisors:  Inga Saathoff and Christos Tegkelidis

 This repository contains the current iteration of a Pulsar toy-model developed by students Felix Olsson and Daniel Skott with support from Inga Saathoff and Christos Tegkelidis all from KTH.
-The work done is a Bachelor Thesis project titled "Pulse Profile Modeling of Accreting X-ray Pulsars: A Case Study of Centaurus X-3" and is available at [ADD LINK]
+The work done is a Bachelor Thesis project titled "Pulse Profile Modeling of Accreting X-ray Pulsars: A Case Study of Centaurus X-3" and is available at the [KTH diva portal](https://kth.diva-portal.org/smash/record.jsf?dswid=9245)
 ## Toy model

 The `toymodel.py` file will when run open a GUI that allows the user to experiment with different geometrical parameters aswell as different emission patterns.